Rhonda Fleming: Early life

-Fleming was born on August 10, 1923, in Hollywood, California to Harold Cheverton Louis, an insurance salesman, and Effie Graham, a stage actress who had appeared opposite Al Jolson in the musical Dancing Around at New York's Winter Garden Theatre from 1914 to 1915.
-Fleming's maternal grandfather was John C. Graham, an actor, theater owner and newspaper editor in Utah.
+Fleming was born Marilyn Louis in Hollywood, California to Harold Cheverton Louis, an insurance salesman, and Effie Graham, a stage actress who had appeared opposite Al Jolson in the musical Dancing Around at New York's Winter Garden Theatre from 1914 to 1915.
+Fleming's maternal grandfather was John C. Graham, an actor, theater owner, and newspaper editor in Utah.
+She was named after Marilyn Miller, who was a friend of her mother.

 Fleming began working as a film actress while attending Beverly Hills High School, graduating in 1941.
 She was discovered by the well-known Hollywood agent Henry Willson, who changed her name from Marilyn Louis to Rhonda Fleming.

 Fleming said later, "It's so weird ...
 He stopped me crossing the street.
 It kinda scared me a little bit – I was only 16 or 17.
 He signed me to a seven-year contract without a screen test.
 It was a Cinderella story, but those things could happen in those days."